 After a siege that lasted for about two years (started by King Guy in August 1189), the crusaders conquered Acre on 12 July 1191.
 Lionheart played a decisive role in the success at Acre.
 In September 1191, Lionheart defeated Saladin in a battle north of Arsuf.
 Towards the end of May 1192, the crusaders had taken all the coastal areas that they had lost to Saladin.
 In January 1192, and then for the second time in June 1192, the crusaders were just ten to twelve miles from Jerusalem, which was largely undefended since most of Saladin’s forces were committed to other parts of the battlefield.
 On both occasions, Lionheart refused to besiege Jerusalem.
 He believed that even if the crusaders managed to conquer Jerusalem, they would not be able to hold it while Saladin was the ruler of Egypt and Syria.

-Lionheart’s struggle to make it back to England proved as perilous as his struggle against Saladin.
+Lionheart’s struggle to make it back to England proved to be as perilous as his struggle against Saladin.
 The ship in which he left Acre was wrecked by a storm near Venice, forcing him to continue his journey overland.
 To evade his European enemies, he was traveling in disguise, but he was captured by Duke Leopold of Austria.
 Leopold accused Lionheart of the murder of Conrad of Montferrat and locked him in a castle.
 On 28 March 1193, Lionheart was handed over to Holy Roman Emperor Henry VI, who imprisoned him in a castle in Germany.
-After the payment of a huge ransom, Lionheart was released on 4 February 1194.
-On his release, King Philip of France sent a message to John, Lionheart’s brother: “Look to yourself; the devil is loose."
+After the payment of a ransom, Lionheart was released on 4 February 1194.
+On his release, King Philip of France sent a message to John, Lionheart’s brother: “Look to yourself; the devil is loose"